Kate Spade's husband says she battled demons but death was complete shock

 Andy Spade called his wife the kindest person he knew and said he cannot fathom life without her.

-Kate Spade, who created an iconic, accessible handbag line that bridged Main Street and high-end fashion, hanged herself, according to New York Police Department sources.
+Kate Spade, who created an iconic, accessible handbag line that bridged Main Street and high-end fashion, took her own life, according to New York Police Department sources.
 Police responded to her apartment at 10:10 a.m.
-Tuesday after Spade was found by her housekeeper, NYPD Chief of Detectives Dermot Shea said.
+Tuesday after Spade was found by her housekeeper, Chief of Detectives Dermot Shea said.

 Andy Spade said he was appalled that "a private message to my daughter" had been shared with the media.